Mrez95/Bomber-Man/README.md

 ------------

 Vintage bomber-man classic remade in an object-orientated approach using Java.
-Supporting up to 4 players you can choose brawl it out on the minefield with friends or duel between with the computer the choice is yours.
+Supporting up to 4 players you can choose brawl it out on the minefield with friends or duel between with the computer the choice is yours to make.
+No matter what you will have a
+"Blast" on the battlefield.

 Usage
 ------------